 - Discussing harmful racial, ethnic, or religious stereotypes

 - Wearing garments that could offend a particular ethnic faction

 Employers are limited to what questions and inquiries they can make during the interview process.
 They are prohibited from asking questions regarding race, gender, religion, marital status, age, disabilities, ethnic background, country of origin, or sexual preferences.

 If you need help with examples of sexual harassment, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.